rjventrone/woot-workflow/README.md

 #Woot Workflow
 ***
-This is a simple Alfred workflow written in PHP that uses the woot api to get all daily deals.
-This class uses David Ferguson Workflow class, which takes alot of the tedious work out of creating a workflow
+This is a simple Alfred workflow written in PHP that uses the Woot API to get all daily deals.
+This class uses [David Ferguson's Workflow class](http://dferg.us/workflows-class/), which takes a lot of the tedious work out of creating a workflow.

 ##How to use
 ***
+- Download [Wootfred.alfredworkflow](https://github.com/rjventrone/woot-workflow/blob/master/Wootfred.alfredworkflow) to your machine and double click it to import into Alfred.
-- First you will need to signup for a woot API key [here](https://account.woot.com/welcome?ReturnUrl=%2fapplications "here")
+- Sign up for a Woot API key [here](https://account.Woot.com/welcome?ReturnUrl=%2fapplications "here").
-- Then you will need to add you key to the workflow by typing `wootkey`
+- Launch Alfred and add your API Key to the workflow by typing `wootkey <Enter>`, paste in your API key, and press `<Enter>`.
-- The key is store in wootkey.json in the workflow.
-If you need to delete you key for any reason just delete that file.
-If you want to update your wootkey you can type wootkey and re-enter you woot api key or you can edit the file directly.
+- Woot Workflow stores your key in `wootkey.json` inside the workflow.
+If you need to delete your key for any reason, just delete that file.
+If you want to update your API Key, you can type `wootkey` again and re-enter your Woot API key, or you can edit the file directly.
-- To make a call to woot type `woot daily` and you will get a list of all the daily deals woot has to offer
+- To display today's deals, launch Alfred and type `woot daily`.
+You will see today's list of deals.
+You can select a deal to launch it in your default web browser.

 ##Documentation
 ***
-For more documentation on the woot api you can check out [woots api here](http://api.woot.com/2 "Title")
+For more documentation on the Woot API, you can check out [Woot's API here](http://API.Woot.com/2 "Title")

 ##TODO
 ***
-1. make it so you can get a list of items for one category
+1. Get a list of items for one category.
-2. put a icon next to deals that are having a wootoff
+2. Display icon next to deals that are having a Wootoff.
+3. Order deals predictably.